 Sophie Meunier is Research Scholar in the Woodrow Wilson School of Public and International Affairs at Princeton University and Co-Director of the European Union Program at Princeton.

 Meunier has published many articles on the European Union, the politics of international trade, globalization, and French politics in journals such as International Organization, Foreign Affairs, and Foreign Policy.
-Her current research focuses on anti-Americanism, as well as the ambiguous links between Europeanization and globalization.
-She is currently writing a book manuscript on the politics of hosting Chinese direct investment in Europe and the US, and co-editing The Politics of Interest Representation in the Global Age (with Peter Hall, Wade Jacoby and Jonah Levy, forthcoming 2013, Cambridge University Press).
+Her current research focuses on the politics of FDI in the European Union and the hosting of Chinese direct investment in Europe and the US.

 Sophie Meunier is co-Director of the EU Program at Princeton.
 She is an elected member of the Executive Committee of the Council for European Studies (2009-2013) and was Co-Chair of the Program Committee for the 2010 CES conference.
 She serves on the Executive Board of the International Political Science Association's Research Committee on European Unification (2009-2012 and 2012-2016) and on the Executive Committee of the American Political Science's Association European Politics and Society Section (2010-2013).
 Meunier is a member of the Executive Board of the journal French Politics and the Editorial Board of the Journal of European Public Policy (since 2008).
 She was previously a Term Member of the Council on Foreign Relations (2004-2009), a member of the Advisory Board of the Transatlantic Academy of the German Marshall Fund (2008-2010), and was an elected member of the Executive Committee of the European Union Studies Association (2003-2007) and served as Secretary of this association (2005-2007).
 Since 2012, Meunier has been an Associate Fellow at CIRANO in Montreal.